 Veronica advises banks and other financial institutions on such matters as mergers, acquisitions and affiliations; minority investments; public offerings of equity securities; and compliance and regulatory matters that affect their daily operations and strategic business decisions.
 She is knowledgeable about federal and state banking laws, regulations, and related interpretations.

-Veronica is a trustee of Habitat for Humanity of Greater Plainfield & Middlesex County and is active in the firm’s Women’s Initiative and the National Association of Women Lawyers.
+Veronica is on the board of Morris Habitat for Humanity (not the Greater Plainfield chapter).
+The two chapters merged recently and she joined the acquiring chapter’s board.
+She is active in the firm’s Women’s Initiative and the National Association of Women Lawyers.
 She is a member of the firm’s Accounts Receivable Committee as well as the Pro Bono Committee, regularly participating in pro bono programs and providing free legal services to disadvantaged individuals, families, and the non-profit entities that serve them because she is convinced that it is the right thing for a lawyer to do and finds the work tremendously rewarding.